pydisasm

 Here is additional information for where you can get even more detail about things I've said today.

-Bye now, we're late again... (old clip from "The Adventures of Rocky and Bullwinkle". video has sound and is playable).
+Bye now, we're late again... (old clip from "The Adventures of Rocky and Bullwinkle". video has sound and is playable; you might have to right-click to see the controls).

 [1] This follows my talk on High-level Bytecode as seen via Python that was presented at BlackHat Asia 2024.
 Some small corrections and annotations have been made.